 Income taxes: AerCap and AIG will make an election under Section 338(h)(10) of the IRS code, which will result in the acquisition being treated as a sale of the assets of ILFC and its subsidiaries for U.S. federal and state income tax purposes, except for our wholly-owned subsidiary, AeroTurbine, which will be treated as a taxable stock purchase.
 As a result of this election, the tax adjusted purchase price was allocated to our net assets which changed the tax basis used to derive the deferred tax assets and liabilities.
 After the transaction-related adjustments were recorded (but prior to the reorganization of ILFC's corporate structure and assets), we had a net deferred tax liability of \$5.0 million compared to ILFC's net deferred tax liability of \$4.1 billion immediately preceding the transaction.
-Immediately after consummation of the ILFC Transaction, a plan was executed to reorganize ILFC's corporate structure and assets, and ILFC immediately began transferring its assets and liabilities to AerCap Trust, the majority of whose earnings are subject to Irish tax.
+Immediately after consummation of the ILFC Transaction, a plan was executed to reorganize ILFC's corporate structure and assets, and liabilities to AerCap Trust, the majority of whose earnings are subject to Irish tax.
 We transferred a mix of assets and liabilities with various book tax basis differences to Ireland from May 14, 2014 to June 30, 2014.
-As a result of these transfers, our current tax payable was \$140.2 million at June 30, 2014, with an offsetting deferred tax asset of \$146.4 million, which partially related to the assets and liabilities still remaining in the U.S. In addition, we had a deferred tax liability of \$61.0 million at June 30, 2014.
-The current taxes payable amount is presented within Accrued expenses, accounts payable and other liabilities on the June 30, 2014 Condensed, Consolidated Balance Sheet.
+As a result of these transferr, our current tax payable was \$140.2 million at June 30, 2014, with an offsetting deferred tax asset of \$146.4 million, which partially related to the assets and liabilities on the June 30, 2014 Condensed, Consolidated Balance Sheet.
 The U.S. federal and state tax liabilities for tax years prior to the Closing date, including the assumed liabilities related to unrecognized tax benefits, remain with AIG.